ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/02_experimental_design.md

 # NGS Experimental Design

-In addition to standard experimental design factors , such as experimental conditions and number of replicates, NGS experiments require several parameters to be defined prior to library preparation and sequencing, including sequencing depth, replication strategy, read configuration, and total data output.
+In addition to standard experimental design factors, such as experimental conditions and number of replicates, NGS experiments require several parameters to be defined prior to library preparation and sequencing, including sequencing depth, replication strategy, read configuration, and total data output.
 Defining these correctly is essential to ensure efficient use of time and budget, and to avoid under- or over-sequencing.

 ## Number of Samples and Replicates